Josephson Diode Effect Induced by Valley Polarization in Twisted Bilayer Graphene

-\emph{Asymmetric Shapiro steps.}--- In the above sections, we show that the unconventional CPR (Eq.\ref{Eq6}) induced by the valley polarization and the trigonal warping term give rise to JDE.
-In this section, we propose another method to detect the unconventional CPR for the SC/VP/SC JJ which is by measuring the Shapiro steps \cite{shapiro1963josephson,grimes1968millimeter}.
-The experiment can be realized in a resistively shunted Josephson junction (RSJ) model, which is a circuit with a JJ in parallel with a resistance R. The current injected into the circuit has both the direct current (DC) and the alternating current (AC) components, namely $I(t)=I_{0}+I_{\omega} \cos (\omega t)$, and the DC voltage drop $V_0$ can be measured as shown in Fig.\ref{fig:fig4}~(a).
+\emph{Asymmetric Shapiro steps.}---In the sections above, we demonstrate that the unconventional CPR [Eq. (\ref{Eq6})] induced by the valley polarization and the trigonal warping term give rise to JDE.
+In this section, we propose an alternative method for detecting the unconventional CPR of the SC/VP/SC JJ through the measurement of Shapiro steps \cite{shapiro1963josephson,grimes1968millimeter}.
+This experiment can be conducted using a resistively shunted Josephson junction (RSJ) model, which is a circuit comprising a JJ in parallel with a resistance R. The current injected into the circuit consists of both the direct current (DC) and the alternating current (AC) components, namely $I(t)=I_{0}+I_{\omega} \cos (\omega t)$, and the DC voltage drop $V_0$ can be measured as shown in Fig.\ref{fig:fig4}~(a).
 In the RSJ model, the phase dynamics follows \cite{mudi2021model}

 where $V$ is the overall voltage drop on the RSJ, which relates to the phase difference by the second Josephson equation $d \varphi / d t=2 eV/\hbar$.
 And the DC voltage drop $V_{0}$ on the RSJ is just the time average of $V$, i.e., $V_0=\langle V\rangle_{T}$.